 A lot of this activity qualified and went towards the R&D tax credit.
 But this was just one project.
 ForrestBrown carefully assessed all of Rufus Leonard’s past projects, too.
 This retroactive assessment can go back two tax years, so it may not be too late to claim for eligible projects already past.

 “Our field had advanced so much in just the previous two years that looking back we felt there was no way the work we delivered broke new ground,” says Iain Millar, head of innovations at Rufus Leonard.
 “But just because something we considered innovative two years ago is not considered an advance today, doesn’t mean the project does not qualify as research and development.”

 Iain adds, “R&D tax credits have had a big impact on our business.
-The incentive was still a new concept to us and we weren’t sure of the value of the benefit we might receive.
-In fact, the credit helped fund some refurbishment of our premises which may have been more costly to finance by other means.”
+The incentive was still a new concept to us and we weren’t sure of the value of the benefit we might receive.”

 Innovation begins close to home.
 Firms that develop their internal R&D activities are more likely to generate more innovative products.
 Of course, this internal investment comes at a monetary cost just like any client-facing ones.
 R&D tax credits effectively lessen this upfront investment.